filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ## Filecoin nodes

 _Filecoin Nodes_ or _Filecoin clients_ are peers that sync the Filecoin blockchain and validate the messages in every block, which, once applied, provide a global state.
-Nodes can manage Filecoin wallets (addresses start with `t1...` or `t3...`) and receive FIL on them.
+Nodes can manage [Filecoin wallets](../get-started/lotus/send-and-receive-fil.md) and receive FIL on them.

 Filecoin Nodes can also publish different types of _messages_ to the network by broadcasting them.
 For example, a client can publish a message to send FIL from one address to a different one.
 Nodes can propose [storage and retrieval deals](#deals) to Filecoin miners and pay for them as they are executed.